-...I don't want to see them, or anyone else.
+...I don't want to see him, or anyone else.
 I don't have the energy to go out anyway.

-Your home can be a therapeutic place where you may feel your safest.
-In the short-term, it might enable you to get through the day.
-Try to think about what you are compromising in the long-term.
-Are there any other ways of achieving these things in small, manageable and safe ways?
+Your home can be a therapeutic place where you may feel your safest, it might enable you to get through the day.
+Try to think about what you are compromising in the long term.
+Are there any other ways of acheiving these things in small, managaeble and safe ways.